 This four year guide is a recommended semester-by semester plan of study for this major.
 All four year guides are meant as examples of how a degree can be completed in four years.
 Individual plans will be developed for each student in consultation with the academic advisor.
 Prior credit, course availability, and student needs must be considered in developing the individual plan.

+, 1 0 Shaded areas of guide require special attention.
 Course Subject and Title Credit Min.
-Major Important Notes Course Subject and Title Hours Grade GPA Important Notes
+Major Important Notes Course subject and Title Hours Grade GPA important notes